knail2/secure-agent-augmentation/README.md

 10. Run the server (locally)
 ``uvicorn src.api_server.main:app –reload``

-11. (for localhost testing only) Run Jupyter Lab: `jupyter lab` and switch to notebooks/ to test the various APIs in this run-time framework.
+11. (for localhost testing only) Run Jupyter Lab: `jupyter lab` and fire up `notebooks/admin_and_client_demo.ipynb` to test the various APIs in this run-time framework.

+12. Running the server on Docker :construction:

+## :construction: Deploying on Heroku

+- the main branch has Procfile which deploys the api_server code to the heroku repo

 ## :construction: Security Guidelines
 *I need to flesh this out with a standard approach on how scopes can be used for external AI actions.
 There are no standards defined on the internet, so I'll have to come up with some abstractions myself.
 Stay tuned*